Battle of Przemyśl (1918): Background

 Many nationalities lived in Galicia, but Poles were dominant, next followed by Ukrainians with a significant Jewish minority.
-Galicia was divided into eastern and western part, Przemyśl itself and the county belonged to Eastern Galicia.
+Galicia was divided into eastern and western parts, with Przemyśl itself and its county belonging to Eastern Galicia.
 The western part was overwhelmingly Polish while the eastern part was ethnically more mixed.
-Ukrainians dominated the rural areas, while ethnic Poles were a majority in the cities (although there were also many Polish villages in the eastern part, especially Poles were the majority in the countryside around Przemyśl, Lviv and Ternopil), which also contained a substantial Jewish minority.
+Ukrainians dominated the rural areas, while ethnic Poles were a majority in the cities, which also contained a substantial Jewish minority.
+There were also many Polish villages in the eastern part; Poles were the majority in the countryside around Przemyśl, Lviv and Ternopil.
 At the turn of the 20th century Poles constituted 88.7% of the population of Western Galicia, Jews 7.6%, Ukrainians 3.2%, Germans 0.3% and others 0.2%.
 The population data for Eastern Galicia was Ukrainians 60.5%, Poles 27.0%, Jews 11.7%, Germans 0.3% and others 0.5%.

-According to the Austro-Hungarian census of 1910, Przemyśl had 54,692 permanent inhabitants, of whom 47% were Roman Catholics, 30% Jews and 22% Greek Catholis.
+According to the Austro-Hungarian census of 1910, Przemyśl had 54,692 permanent inhabitants, of whom 47% were Roman Catholics, 30% Jews and 22% Greek Catholics.
 87% of the inhabitants of Przemyśl spoke Polish.

 In the waning days of the Habsburg Empire, both Polish and Ukrainian populations were preparing to form their own separate states in the former Austrian territories.
 The mixed ethnic populations resulted in large parts of Galicia being perceived as Polish or Ukrainian simultaneously, which was the main reason for the coming conflict.